Structure-Preserving Learning Improves Geometry Generalization in Neural PDEs: General-Geometry Neural Whitney Forms (Geo-NeW)

 \begin{itemize}[leftmargin=8pt,itemsep=0pt,parsep=2pt,topsep=0pt] \item \textbf{Patch labels.} For each side set of the boundary, $\Gamma^i_g$ is labeled with a one-hot feature specifying the type of boundary (e.g., ``wall'', ``inlet'', ``outlet''). \item \textbf{FEM matrices.} We construct both metric matrices ($M_0, M_1$) and topological matrices ($\delta$) from the mesh, this is described in detail in \cite{kinch2025structure} and Appendix~\ref{sec:app_additional_math}. \item \textbf{Heat kernel signature (HKS).} The HKS \cite{sun2009concise} is an intrinsic spectral descriptor derived from the mesh Laplacian, defined per node by evaluating the heat kernel at multiple diffusion times.
 The HKS provides a multi-scale representation of local-to-global geometric context that is \emph{invariant to rigid motion} and robust to discretization. \item \textbf{Harmonic coordinates (HC).} HC offers a minimal-complexity implementation of intrinsic harmonic cage coordinates \cite{joshi2007harmonic}, constructed directly from the physically relevant boundary partitions.
 Cage coordinates provide a coordinate-free means of representing the geometry and encoding distances between interior partitions and boundaries through the graph Laplacian. \item \textbf{Signed distance function (SDF).} The SDF provides a measure of closeness to boundaries useful for describing boundary layers. \end{itemize}

-Together, these features provide a translationally- and rotationally-invariant representation of $g$ that describes physics and geometry in a coordinate-free way, with several features (labels, HKS, HC, SDF) invariant to the discretization $\mathcal{M}_g$ of the domain $g$.
-We particularly remark that the coordinate-free description of physics is a hallmark of the finite element exterior calculus, and in concert, we have constructed coordinate-free descriptors of both geometry and physics.
+Together, these features provide a translationally and rotationally-invariant representation of $g$ that describes physics and geometry in a coordinate-free way, with several features (labels, HKS, HC, SDF) defined consistently across discretizations $\mathcal{M}_g$ of the domain $g$.
+The coordinate-free description of physics is a hallmark of the finite element exterior calculus, accordingly, our approach constructs coordinate-free descriptors of both geometry and physics.
 We present ablation results on these encodings in Section \ref{sec:results} and further description in Appendix \ref{sec:app_mesh_features}.

-\paragraph{Geometry Encoder} The geometry encoder $E_\theta$ maps the input mesh derived features $z_{mesh}=\left\{HKS,HC,SDF\right\}$ to a per-node context embedding that incorporates both local geometry and global shape information
+\paragraph{Geometry encoder.} The geometry encoder $E_\theta$ maps the input mesh derived features $z_{mesh}=\left\{HKS,HC,SDF\right\}$ to a per-node context embedding that incorporates both local geometry and global shape information

 where $d_{model}$ is the embedding dimension.
 This context conditions both (i) the geometry-conditioned, reduced FE spaces $\{\mathcal{W}^i_g(z)\}_{i}$ and (ii) the nonlinear PDE operator $\mathcal{P}_\theta(u,z)$.
 This encoder is modular: any mesh-to-vector model that produces node embeddings (graph neural network, transformer on mesh tokens, etc.) can be used.